 A recent upgrade to a quad-core I5 3.1ghz with 8gb RAM (not yet max’d-out) has made things amazingly snappy.
 A big part of that snap includes replacing the 1TB standard hard drive with a 256gb SSD for the Windows 8.1 install.
-The 1TB drive the system came with was made the seconday ‘data’ drive.
-I think SSDs are key as well, but until I’ve tested that out for a year+, I hesitate to recommend that for a system drive.
+The 1TB drive the system came with was made the secondary ‘data’ drive.
+I think SSDs are key as well, but until I’ve tested that out for a year+, I hesitate to recommend that for a critical system or data drive.

 So at this time, I strongly recommend at least a dual-core system, if not a quad-core system, at minimum…64bit!…and 8gb of RAM (memory).
 Of course, the more RAM, the better, but 8gb at minimum.

 Additionally, the amount of RAM available to the video card makes a world of difference.
 The new system has 1gb dedicated to the video card.
 I wouldn’t go below 512mb for the video system these days.

 I listed a fair amount of equipment in this post when it comes to recording your own narration.
 A couple highlights: